graudtV/Mipt-RTOS/README.md

 # Mipt-RTOS
+Mipt-RTOS is a simple cooperative RTOS, written on C++

 ## Library Overview
 Mipt-RTOS library consists of two main parts: directly library, which defines [Mipt-RTOS interface](#Mipt-RTOS-interface), and [rtosconfig](#rtosconfig) utility, which helps to use this interface.
 Follow the links to get more information about them